BitClout sells celebrity NFTs without authorization | Cryptopolitan

 - BitClout, a blockchain social platform, sells celebrity NFTs (called Creator Coins) without their consent.

 Non-Fungible Token (NFT) is the buzz in the crypto world right now as it is already gaining more popularity.
 Recently, Beeple’s digital art record sold an art collection through NFTs to a pseudonymous Metakovan for $69 million.
-So, the current mania about NFT is not surprising.
+So, the current mania about the concept of NFTs is not surprising.

 BitClout Sells celebrity NFTs without consent